stevenocchipinti/buildkite-chrome-extension/README.md

 BuildKite Chrome Extension
 ==========================

-Show the status of builds
+Show the status of a single build

 Status
 ------

-Kinda working, but only for basic querying of a single pipeline.
-Assumes an access_token is stored in local storage.
+Works!
+Stores configuration in localStorage.